 Interviewing is one of the most stressful aspects of the job search process.
 Waiting for a response for an interview from employers can take weeks.
 Not knowing how many others are interviewing for the same position as you can create even more stress.

-Whether you are planning your job search now or preparing for your first interview ever, these hacks will help your chances of landing that dream job.
+Whether you are planning your job search now or preparing for your first interview ever, these hacks will increase your chances of landing that dream job.

 1. Always Research The Company Before The Interview

-As they say, "Knowing is half the battle," the same applies for the job interview.
-Knowing the company's mission and core values, knowing how market trends are affecting the company, and knowing who exactly are the company's competitors are all important hacks that will impress the employer at your interview.
+As they say, "Knowing is half the battle."
+The same applies to a job interview.
+Knowing the company's mission and core values, knowing how market trends are affecting the company, and knowing who exactly are the company's competitors are all important hacks that will impress the employer during your interview.

 Another key trick is to find out who is interviewing you and research that person on LinkedIn to know his/her career path and story.